ibm-cloud-docs/image-templates/import-image.md

 * RedHat Enterprise Linux 6 and 7
 * Ubuntu 16.04 and Ubuntu 18.04

 Imports are limited to 100 GB disks.
-Images must be named according to the following example: filename.vhd-0.vhd or filename.vmdk-0.vmdk
+Only the boot volume is imported, not secondary disks.
+Imported images must be named according to the following example: filename.vhd-0.vhd or filename.vmdk-0.vmdk

 ## ISO Templates
 {: #iso-templates}